byterubpay/byterub-site/_posts/2018-01-28-overview-and-logs-for-the-dev-meeting-held-on-2018-01-28.md

 **\<rehrar>** Either way, thoughts on lowering the arbitrary 'Low Fee'?
 **\<ArticMine>** We have to be careful with the low fee level relative to the 1 tx at penalty (default)
 **\<ArticMine>** Spam attacks becomes possible if the probability of mining becomes too low
-**\<pebx>** the crypto "market" might crash in the meantime, but it also might not and what if monero's market price until september rises like within the last 8 months?
+**\<pebx>** the crypto "market" might crash in the meantime, but it also might not and what if byterub's market price until september rises like within the last 8 months?
 **\<smooth>** ArticMine: but doesn't the probability of mining just depend on how many of each there are and not the fee amount?
 **\<pebx>** the minimum fee is a good protection but also a pain...
 **\<smooth>** the issue i see with too much of a gap between levels is the incentive to circumvent (just bump up your own fee a little so you are above all the others in the same level but not all the way to the next level)